miguelgrinberg/Flask-SocketIO/docs/index.rst

 example, event ``my_event`` will be handled by a method named ``on_my_event``.
 If an event is received for which there is no corresponding method defined in the namespace class, then the event is ignored.
-All event names used in class-based namespaces must used characters that are legal in method names.
+All event names used in class-based namespaces must use characters that are legal in method names.

 As a convenience to methods defined in a class-based namespace, the namespace instance includes versions of several of the methods in the